Our Services

 Published on: 4/13/2026

-A persistent sensation of rocking, swaying or bobbing after a flight often indicates Mal de Débarquement Syndrome, which stems from how your brain and inner ear adapt to prolonged motion.
+Experiencing a persistent sensation of rocking, swaying, or bobbing after a flight is often a sign of Mal de Débarquement Syndrome (MdDS), a condition caused by how your brain and inner ear adapt to prolonged motion.

 After a long flight, most of us expect to stretch our legs, catch a breath of fresh air and feel grounded again.
 But for some people, that rocking, swaying or floating sensation can linger for days or even weeks.
 This phenomenon—often called Mal de Débarquement Syndrome (MdDS)—can be unsettling and may leave you wondering, "Why am I still dizzy after flying?"